ofek/pyapp/docs/build.md

 ```

 The executable will be located at `<DIR>/bin/pyapp.exe` if on Windows or `<DIR>/bin/pyapp` otherwise.

+Specific versions may be chosen with the `--version` flag.

 ***Note:*** If you want to [cross compile](#cross-compilation), this method of building is currently [unsupported](https://github.com/cross-rs/cross/issues/1215).